-Outdoor solar lights are a convenient option when you're looking to illuminate your yard or walkway.
+Outdoor solar lights are a convenient option when you're looking to light up your yard or walkway.
 Since they're solar-powered, they won't add to your electric bill, and you won't have to deal with pesky wiring.
-But with so many types out there, from spotlights and path lights to string lights, it can be tough to choose.
+But with so many types out there, including spotlights,path lights and string lights, it can be tough to choose the best option.

 We tested each product for the following: